aryanshdev/VectorsPY/index.rst

 VectorsPY is utility module for using Physics Vectors in Python.
 It allows you to define 2D and 3D Vectors in Python.
-It also provides multiple methods that can be used along Vectors to make their usage more useful amd meaning
+It also provides multiple methods that can be used along Vectors to make their usage more useful and meaning

 .. contents:: Skip To Topic